athulxvm/ccp-default-waterfall-simulator/README.md

 ## Motivation

-When a Clearing Member defaults, a CCP like Eurex Clearing must absorb the resulting market losses in a defined, legally structured sequence.
+When a Clearing Member defaults, a CCP must absorb the resulting market losses in a defined, legally structured sequence.
 This project simulates that process end-to-end: from pricing a realistic derivatives portfolio, computing stress losses under multiple shock scenarios, and stepping through the default waterfall layer by layer.

-The project is inspired by the Credit Risk & Default Management function at Eurex Clearing, where the core mandate is precisely this — maintaining operational readiness to liquidate a defaulted member's portfolio swiftly and safely.
+The project is to understand the Default Management function at CCP, where the core mandate is precisely this — maintaining operational readiness to liquidate a defaulted member's portfolio swiftly and safely.

 ---